2024 Château Angélus 1e Grand Cru Classé Saint-Emilion

 In new French oak barrels for the Merlot and part of the Cabernet Franc,

-In large 30hl foudres for another part of the Cabernet Franc, to preserve the subtlety of the aromatic components.
+In large 30hl foudres for another portion of the Cabernet Franc, to preserve the subtlety of the aromatic components.

 Tasting notes

-The colour is deep purple, intense and lively.
-On the nose the wine opens with expressive aromas of ripe Merlot – black fruit and floral accents – after which the complexity of Cabernet Franc comes to the fore: violets, peony, pepper and menthol .
-The taste is powerful, energetic and full, with rich, silky tannins like cashmere .
-The oak aging is subtly interwoven and provides structure without dominating.
-A wine with impressive ageing potential.
+The color is deep purple, intense and vibrant.
+On the nose, the wine opens with expressive aromas of ripe Merlot—black fruit and floral accents—then the complexity of Cabernet Franc emerges: violets, peony, pepper, and menthol .
+The palate is powerful, energetic, and full-bodied, with rich, silky tannins like cashmere .
+The oak aging is subtly interwoven, providing structure without dominating.
+A wine with impressive aging potential.

-The Château Angélus 2024 is a wine for special moments and refined dishes.
-Think of tournedos Rossini, truffle risotto or slow-cooked game with figs. This wine will be available from the beginning of 2027 .
+The Château Angélus 2024 is a wine for special occasions and refined dishes.
+Think tournedos Rossini, truffle risotto, or slow-cooked game with figs. This wine will be available from early 2027 .

 Specifications